rjpcomputing/Remodora/README.md

 ### Debian Based Distros + Raspbian

-1. Install **Lua 5.1**+, **LuaRocks**, and **Pianobar**
+1. Install **Lua 5.1**+, **LuaRocks**, and **Pianobar** **NOTE**: Pianobar is old when you get it from the repository, so your results may very.
+Please see doc/notes.md for instructions on installing it from source.
+At this time I recommend installing it from source.

 	`$ sudo apt-get install lua5.1 luarocks pianobar`
 2. Install **Penlight**, **LuaJSON**, **LuaSocket**